Science

 Article Content

 Big news!
-Our gold standard clinical study is officially published—learn all about the road to our clinical trial and the results.
+Our gold standard clinical study is officially published on Essential for Women Multivitamin 18+—learn all about the road to our clinical trial and the results.*

 Unread emails.
 Cologne.
 Dinner options.
-Sometimes, less really is more—and from our POV, that includes your multivitamins.
+Sometimes, less really is more—and from our POV, that includes our multivitamins.

-For example, did you know that you probably get plenty of vitamin C from your diet alone?
+For example, did you know that we probably get plenty of vitamin C from our diet alone?
 And copper, and selenium?
 It’s easy to see these nutrients on a vitamin label and assume that they’re needed.
 After all, more of a good thing probably can’t hurt, right?

 There’s a delicate balance to the way that nutrients work together in our bodies, and too much of one thing can impact another.
-Plus, it’s just not always necessary—and in some cases, can even be harmful.
+Plus, it’s just not always necessary.
 (More on that in a minute.)

-We’re all about a food-first approach to nutrient intake, and believe a multivitamin should only help fill the gaps in your diet.
-That’s why you’ll only find nine nutrients in our Essential for Women, ten in Essential for Men, and twelve in our Essential Prenatal.
+We’re all about a food-first approach to nutrient intake, and believe a multivitamin should only help fill the gaps in our diet.
+That’s why you’ll only find nine nutrients in our Essential for Women Multivitamin 18+, ten in Essential for Men Multivitamin 18+, and twelve in our Essential Prenatal Multivitamin.
 Hold the extras, please, including mystery ingredients.
+Our science-backed philosophy on what vitamins to take is strategically transparent.
+In fact, we believe in the “less is more” approach so much that we actually wish multivitamins didn’t need to exist.*

 But let’s dive into some specifics, shall we?

 Calcium.
-US adults typically get adequate Calcium from their diets.
-That’s why Ritual focuses on Calcium helper-nutrients like Vitamin D3, Vitamin K2, Magnesium and Boron: Without their support, supplementing with more Calcium won’t necessarily help with bone health.*
+US adults typically get adequate calcium from their diets.
+That’s why Ritual focuses on calcium helper-nutrients like vitamin D3, vitamin K2, magnesium and boron: Without their presence, supplementing with more calcium won’t necessarily help support bone health.*

-These are all reasons why we skip Calcium in our multivitamins and prioritize the helper-nutrients we mentioned instead: to help support the Calcium you’re already getting from your diet.*
+These are all reasons why we skip calcium in our multivitamins and prioritize the helper-nutrients we mentioned instead: to help support the calcium we’re already getting from our diet.*

 Vitamin C. Vitamin C’s great rep is well-deserved, since it helps support normal immune function.
 But the good news is that US adults typically get adequate amounts from their diets (citrus fruits, broccoli, spinach, and bell peppers, to name a few).
-It’s also worth mentioning that overdoing it on vitamin C can impact the absorption of certain other nutrients, like B12.
+Vitamin C is a water-soluble vitamin and any excess of water-soluble vitamins are passed through the urination process.
+It’s also worth mentioning that overdoing it on vitamin C can impact the absorption of certain other nutrients, like B12.*

-Two important exceptions?
-Kids (we include vitamin C in our Essential for Kids gummy multivitamins) and people who have recently given birth.
-(Women who are lactating have higher vitamin C needs, which is why we include vitamin C in our Essential Postnatal).
-(1)
+An important exception?
+For people who have recently given birth.
+(Women who are lactating have higher vitamin C needs, which is why we include vitamin C in our Essential Postnatal).* (1)

 Copper.
 Copper is an important supporting player, aiding iron absorption and partnering with it to form new red blood cells.
 But most adults get enough of it from their diets: nuts, beans, and seeds are great sources of copper.* (2)